Posted on Jun 04, 2019

 Almost all serous cystadenoma pancreatic cysts are benign.
 They have thick, fibrous walls and contain clear fluid.

 Intraductal papillary mucinous neoplasms are the most common type of precancerous pancreatic cyst.
 They generally form inside the ducts that connect the pancreas to the intestine.
 Because IPMNs produce proteins that form mucus within the cyst’s lining, it’s difficult to predict if and when it will become cancerous.

 Mucinous cystic neoplasms are precancerous pancreatic cysts that usually occur in the tail of the pancreas.
-They are most commonly found in middle-aged women.
+This type of pancreatic cyst is most commonly found in middle-aged women.

 The most common cause of benign (non-cancerous) pancreatic cysts is pancreatitis - inflammation of the pancreas, most commonly a result of excessive alcohol use or gallstone disease.
 In some cases, however, a cyst on the pancreas may develop for no apparent reason.